Mashrafi27/Medical-AI-Failure-Analysis/README.md

-# CV8502 — Failure Analysis of Medical AI Systems
+# Failure Analysis for Medical Image AI Models

 A runnable baseline for **multi-label medical image classification** and failure analysis on chest X-rays.
 It includes: